simjunheng/tp/docs/DeveloperGuide.md

   * Cons: Difficult to extend and modify.
 * **Alternative 2:** Single `sort` command for sorting the `AddressBook` and `TaskBook`.
   * Pros: Easier to extend and modify.
-  * Cons: Not intuitive for the user and very difficult to implement
+  * Cons: Not intuitive for the user and difficult to implement

 ### 4.2 Task Management